 Always check the terrain carefully before you start down any hill.
 Do not forget, the operator is responsible for the safety of the passenger.
-In doubt, disembark him before climbing hill.
+In doubt, disembark the passenger before climbing hill.
 Always remember that the vehicle handling, stability and braking distance may be affected when riding with a passenger.

-Shift operator and passenger weight backward.
-The passenger must hold the grab handles firmly.
+Operator and passenger must shift their weight backward.
+The passenger must hold grab handles firmly.